-- Be honest – to make sure we find children the right adoptive family, we need to know all about you.
+To make sure we find children the right adoptive family, we need to know all about you.
 As well as looking at elements such as your employment history, financial background and relationship history, we talk to you about topics such as your understanding of adoption, your relationships with your own family and your hopes and dreams for your future child.
 Honesty is essential and although some of the questions might feel odd, and at times intrusive, we ask them for a reason.
 Being open and honest from the start helps to build a strong relationship and build trust.

-The adoption process is often demonised, but I got lots of help, support and I found the application process really therapeutic.”
+The adoption process is often demonised, but I got lots of help, support and I found the application process really therapeutic.
 Those who adopt as a couple also say they feel like they know their partner better after the process which has helped strengthen their relationship – with Steven adding: “We learnt a lot about each other in the adoption process and had conversations that we probably never would have had, had we not gone through the process.”

-- Be you – there is often a misconception that social workers are looking for a setlist of credentials, but the reality is that they are looking for open, loving, caring homes – not perfection.
+There is often a misconception that social workers are looking for a setlist of credentials, but the reality is that they are looking for open, loving, caring homes – not perfection.
 The best way to do this is always to be you – share the positive and challenges with your social worker from the start.
 As adopter Jo said: “I was worried about being rejected over something so precious as I suffered from depression and I do have a history of mental illness, but we realised through the process they aren’t looking for a perfect family – they’re looking for a home.
 And like all homes, ours is not perfect, but it is loving, and it is safe.”

-- Keep focused on the end result – although being approved as an adopter can take as little as six months, completing the assessment process can be tiring and feel like a long process, but it’s important to remember why you’re doing it – your future child or children.
+Although being approved as an adopter can take as little as six months, completing the assessment process can be tiring and feel like a long process, but it’s important to remember why you’re doing it – your future child or children.
 Paul added: “You have to dig deep during the adoption process – it’s personal and churns up a lot of information so you have to be thick-skinned.
 It’s worth it in the end though and you have to just keep thinking of the end goal.”

-- Raise concerns early – as with everything in life the earlier you act on a problem, the easier it is to fix.
+As with everything in life the earlier you act on a problem, the easier it is to fix.
 If you have any concerns, questions or issues, speak to your social worker– they can often put your mind at ease, support you in making an informed decision or give you practical advice to help overcome issues.

 I worry that people rule themselves out due to the experiences of others which they may have heard third hand.
 We are not looking for a certain type of person, couple, or family.
 The only requirement is that you must be over 21, but people do worry if they will be suitable.
 There is no pre-set list of requirements – it’s all about the individual applicant and matching them to a child or children whose needs they can best meet.
-I also want people to know that you don’t have to be perfect to adopt – after all nobody is perfect.”
+I also want people to know that you don’t have to be perfect to adopt – after all nobody is perfect.